 3. Promotional materials: Rack cards are a very popular source for marketing.
 They are very cost affective, convenient, and versatile.
 Obviously, there are plenty of other forms of marketing.
 You need to determine the best marketing materials to convey your holiday campaign.

 4. Split testing.
 If you’re like most businesses, you have different relationships with various facilities.
 Thus, your marketing campaign should not be one-size-fits-all strategy.
 Prepare to offer different messaging and pricing to different facilities.

 Some other important suggestions and considerations are as follows:

 1. Your Thanksgiving and Christmas marketing campaigns should be a one-two-punch.
-Many, not all, of your clients who go home for Thanksgiving dinner will be inclined to do the same for Christmas.
-This is an instant target market that you want to leverage.
+Many of your clients, not all, who go home for Thanksgiving dinner will be inclined to do the same for Christmas.
+This is an instant target market you want to leverage.
 Offer them a discounted deal to pre-book.

-4. In starting your Christmas marketing begins – without delay.
+3. Immediately following Thanksgiving, your Christmas marketing begins – without delay.
 Again, start with those who traveled with you for Thanksgiving.
 All of your clients who traveled for Thanksgiving should receive a “Thank You” letter and a promotional discount for traveling with you on Christmas Eve or Christmas Day

 Get planning and remember YOU are the CEO of your business.
 No one else is responsible for building and growing your business!